jeph/zsh-config/README.md

 # zsh config
 This is my personal zsh config.
-I made this so I don't have to manually set up zsh every time I get a new computer.
+I made this so I don't have to learn how to set up zsh again every time I get a new computer.
 Feel free to use it if you'd like.
 ![Command Line Image Example](cmdline.png)
 ## Setup
 Setup is specific to macOS